Understanding the effects of substance misuse

 While each person’s experience with addiction is different, there are certain types of mental and physical symptoms of substance misuse that are important to understand.
 Of course, these symptoms will vary depending on your substance(s) of choice, how long you have been misusing the substance and your overall mental and physical health.

-Certain drugs impact the mind and body differently than others, but regardless of your substance of choice, addiction will impact your life in negative ways and symptoms will worsen over time if effective treatment is not sought.
+Certain drugs, like heroin or cocaine, will impact the mind and body differently than others, but regardless of your substance of choice, addiction will impact your life in negative ways and symptoms will worsen over time if effective treatment is not sought.

 As you consider seeking help for yourself or a loved one, you may benefit from learning more about the various ways certain substances can take their toll on the mind and body.